Relaxation Postures and Calming Audios

 Let's have a look at these three pictures, paying attention to Charlie's head position.

-On the right when he lies down his head is tipped back, contacting his neck muscles, putting them under strain
+First photo, when he lies down his head is tipped back, contacting his neck muscles, putting them under strain

 I call this the 'goldilocks' position, not too high, nor too low.